-(5) Dr Mark Eccleston is currently the Chief Scientific Officer of Hypergenomics Pte Limited.
+(4) Dr Mark Eccleston is currently the Chief Scientific Officer of Hypergenomics Pte Limited.
 There are no employment agreements by and between Dr Eccleston and Hypergenomics Pte Limited.

 Dr Eccleston receives compensation pursuant to a Consultancy Services Agreement (the "Agreement") dated October 1, 2010, entered into by and between Singapore Volition Pte ("Volition") and Oncolytika Limited ("Oncolytika").
 Under the terms of the Agreement Oncolytika, which is represented by Dr Eccleston, will 1) provide project management for Volition's diagnostic development programs, and 2) identify and pursue business development opportunities for the Volition group and its Nucleosomics and Hypergenomics technologies.
 The Agreement commenced effective October 1, 2010, and continues until terminated by one month's written notice by either party, or by a material breach of the Agreement.
 In exchange for such services Volition is to pay Oncolytika a monthly fee of £5,300 GBP (\$7,000 USD).
-For the years ended December 31, 2012 and 2011, Oncolytika received £66,350 GBP (\$105,000 USD) and £52,150 GBP (\$83,800 USD) respectively.
-A copy of the Agreement is filed herewith as Exhibit 10.14 and is incorporated herein by reference.
+For the years ended December 31, 2013 and 2012, Oncolytika received £63,600 GBP (\$100,457 USD) and £66,350 GBP (\$105,042 USD), respectively.
+A copy of the Agreement was filed as Exhibit 10.14 to our Annual Report on Form 10-K filed with the SEC on April 1, 2013 and is incorporated herein by reference.

 On November 25, 2011 (the "Grant Date") Dr Eccleston was granted an option to purchase 120,000 shares of Common Stock of the Company under the 2011 Equity Incentive Plan dated November 17, 2011 (the "Plan").
 This option has subsequently been assigned to Oncolytika.
 Dr. Eccleston is a controlling director of Oncolytika Limited and has voting and dispositive control over common shares of the Company held by Oncolytika and shares issuable to Oncolytika upon the exercise of stock purchase options and stock purchase warrants.
-Under the terms of the Plan 20,000 options shall vest on both May 25, 2012 and November 25, 2012 respectively at an exercise price of \$3.00 USD per share; 20,000 options shall vest on both May 25, 2013 and November 25, 2013 respectively at an exercise price of \$4.00 USD per share; and 20,000 options shall expire three (3) years after they vest.
-The Company has calculated the estimated fair market value of the options granted to Oncolytika using the Black-Scholes Option Pricing model and the following assumptions: stock price at valuation, \$1.20 USD; expected term of 3.5 to 6 years; exercise price of \$3.00 to \$5.00 USD; a risk free interest rate of 0.41% for the options which vest on May 25, 2012 and November 25, 2014; a dividend yield of 0% and volatility of 174%.
-As of the years ended December 31, 2012 and 2011, 40,000 and 0 of these options have vested, respectively.
+Under the terms of the Plan 20,000 options shall vest on both May 25, 2012 and November 25, 2012 respectively at an exercise price of \$3.00 USD per share; 20,000 options shall vest on both May 25, 2013 and November 25, 2013 respectively at an exercise price of \$4.00 USD per share; and 20,000 options shall vest on both May 25, 2014 and November 25, 2014 respectively at an exercise price of \$5.00 USD per share.
+The options shall expire three (3) years after they vest.
+The Company has calculated the estimated fair market value of the options granted to Oncolytika using the Black-Scholes Option Pricing model and the following assumptions: stock price at valuation, \$1.20 USD; expected term of 3.5 to 6 years; exercise price of \$3.00 usD; a risk free interest rate of 0.41% for the options which vest on May 25, 2012 and November 25, 2012 and a risk free interest rate of 0.93% for the options which vest between May 25, 2013 and November 25, 2014; a dividend yield of 0% and volatility of 174%.
+As of the years ended December 31, 2013 and 2012, 80,000 and 40,000 of these options have vested, respectively.
 None of the options which have vested have been exercised.